 Carroll Stadium - Indy Eleven

-The Indy Eleven are members of the second division United Soccer League.
-The ultimate goal of the franchise is to have its own soccer-specific stadium and move up the ranks to Major League Soccer.
+The Indy Eleven are members of the second-division United Soccer League.
+The ultimate goal of the franchise is to have its soccer-specific stadium and move up the ranks to Major League Soccer.
 The club operated in the North American Soccer League since its inception in 2014, before joining the USL for the 2018 season.
 However, during deep playoff runs, the club returns to IUPUI for matches due to scheduling conflicts at their regular home.

 The club calls Michael A. Carroll Track & Soccer Stadium on the campus of IUPUI home.
-The 12,100-seat stadium opened in 1982 but was renovated prior to the arrival of the club in 2014.
-There were $1 million in improvements made to the stadium prior to the first season that included additional bathrooms, portable concession stands, seating areas, and 11 private suites and two premiere party decks.
+The 12,100-seat stadium opened in 1982 but was renovated before the arrival of the club in 2014.
+There were $1 million in improvements made to the stadium before the first season that included additional bathrooms, portable concession stands, seating areas, 11 private suites, and two premiere party decks.

 The Indy XI–named after the 11th Indiana Infantry Regiment that served with notoriety in the Union Army during the American Civil War–has averaged over 9,000 fans per game over four seasons setting the standard for both casual and supporters section at the stadium.

 Weekend matches at the “The Mike” include tailgating, family activities, and various tents and games set up before each home match.
-A strong dedicated supporter section knows as the Brickyard Battalion provide the theatrics during the 90 minutes of soccer on the synthetic field
+A strong dedicated supporter section known as the Brickyard Battalion provides the theatrics during the 90 minutes of soccer on the synthetic field.

 Food & Beverage 3